noryev/leto-gateway/readme.md

     # run the ipfs pin rm command to remove each CID
     ipfs pin rm $CID

-- Script accessibility(you need to make sure the script can read the bad-bits file in regards to the filesystem the bad-bits.json file. done
+- NOTE: Script Accessibility(you need to make sure the script can read the bad-bits file in regards to the filesystem the bad-bits.json file. done